MoonBui/CSE-321-final-proj/README.md

-# CSE-321-final-proj
+# Simple Yahtzee game
-Java game for Yahtzee
+A Yahtzee game with a simple GUI.

+## about
+CSE 321 Project by Anh "Jenn" Pham, Moon Bui, Katie Butts, and Rachel Fischmar